-Level 1 B Dogs
+★ Level 1 B Dogs

-- Pink kennel tags

-- 25-35 hours volunteering walking dogs.
+- Pink kennel tags - 25-35 hours volunteering walking dogs.

-- Slightly more difficult to walk than a 1A dog, may be dog reactive, shy with harnessing, etc.
+Slightly more difficult to walk than a 1A dog, may be dog reactive, shy with harnessing, etc.

-Level 2 Dogs
+★ Level 2 Dogs

-- Orange kennel tags - Requires 35+ hours of volunteering walking dogs consistently - Challenging behavior, difficult to harness/exit kennels/walk on leash.

-Successful completion of Level 2 training is required for volunteers to handle these dogs.
-Require more sophisticated handling.
+- Orange kennel tags - Requires 35+ hours of volunteering walking dogs consistently - Challenging behavior, difficult to harness/exit kennels/walk on leash. - Successful completion of Level 2 training is required for volunteers to handle these dogs. - Require more sophisticated handling.

-📽 Medical
+★ Medical

 - Blue kennel tags

-- Volunteers must complete 25 hours with dogs prior to walking any medical dogs.
+- Typically STAFF ONLY

-Dogs who have medical restrictions, for example:
+- Dogs who have medical restrictions, for example:

 - Heartworm Positive Dogs

 - Exercise restrictions

 - Under-vaccinated dogs

-Play Groups/Tandem Walks
+★ Play Groups/Tandem Walks

-- For experienced, confident volunteers - 35 hours of volunteer time is required to partake in Play Group training. - Successful completion of Play Group training with a staff member in adoptions is required for volunteers to participate in Play Groups or Tandem Walks. - Level 2 Volunteers only
+- For experienced, confident volunteers - 35 hours of volunteer time is required to partake in Play Group training. - Successful completion of Play Group training with a staff member in adoptions is required for volunteers to participate in Play Groups or Tandem Walks. - Must be accompanied by a staff member when doing play groups - Level 2 Volunteers only